Privacy and Data Protection Policy

 We collect four kinds of information

-1. Non-personal information such as IP addresses (the location of the computer on the internet), pages accessed and files downloaded.
+1. Non-personal information such as IP addresses (the location of the computer on the internet), web pages accessed, BRIAN app usage activity and files downloaded.
 This helps us to understand how many people use our websites, how many people visit on a regular basis and how popular/useful our web pages are.
 This information doesn’t tell us anything about who you are or where you live.

 2. Personal information.
 We will ask you for information in order to provide you with the services requested, for example to send you information or process a donation.